kaloyanTry/kaloyanTry/README.md

 - 👋 Hi, I’m Kaloyan,
 - 👀 I’m interested in Web development and programming, as a hobby.
-- 🌱 I’m currently coding small projects using JS, Node.js, HTML, CSS, and C#, SQL.
+- 🌱 I’m currently coding small projects with JS, HTML and CSS.
+I know C# (advanced level) and a little SQL and Node.js.
 - 💞️ I’m looking to collaborate on Web Development projects.
 - 📫 How to reach me: @kaloyanTry